Is Nosepass Good in Ruby & Sapphire Playthrough?

 At 375 BST, Nosepass is firmly in pre-evolution territory.
 Evolve it into Probopass before bringing it to any serious fight.

-In Platinum, watch for Milotic (Water), Venusaur (Grass), and Hitmonlee (Fighting) when using Nosepass.
+In Ruby & Sapphire, watch for Milotic (Water), Venusaur (Grass), and Hitmonlee (Fighting) when using Nosepass.
 They all hit it super-effectively with STAB.
 Ground and Steel-type attackers are also a problem.
 With 5 weakness types, most competitive teams carry at least one counter.
 At base 30 Speed, Nosepass won't outrun any of these threats so switching to a resist is usually the safer play.

 Sturdy prevents being KOed from full HP, leaving 1 HP instead.
 That's the one you want on Nosepass.
-Sand Force is the hidden ability.
-Niche, but it has its uses.
 Magnet Pull works too if your team needs something different.

-Nosepass is leaning toward the physical side (base 45 Attack).
+Nosepass is a physical attacker with base 45 Attack.
 Enough bulk to take a hit or two, too.
 Speed tells the real story.
 Base 30 Speed is low.
 Priority moves or Trick Room are the way to go.

-In Platinum, For a casual playthrough, Nosepass works as a placeholder.
+In Ruby & Sapphire, For a casual playthrough, Nosepass works as a placeholder.
 Rock coverage is useful early.
 The real payoff is Probopass.
 That's where the stats start mattering.

 Game Availability